Felixx00/sjdd_student_assingment/README.md

+# SJDD Student Assignation

+## Description
+Web App created with React
+Objective: Assign open workplaces to the students, prioritizing grade and preferences

+## Instructions:
+Warning: The project uses very specific file formats!
+It is not designed for "general use"

+## More Information:

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).